NREL/OpenOA/readme.md

 ```

 #### Testing
 Tests are written in the Python unittest framework and are runnable using pytest.
 There are two types of tests, unit tests (located in `test/unit`) run quickly and are automatically for every pull request to the OpenOA repository.
 Regression tests (located at `test/regression`) provide a comprehensive suite of scientific tests that may take a long time to run (up to 20 minutes on our machines).
-These tests should be run locally before submitting a pull request, and are run weekly on the develop and master branches.
+These tests should be run locally before submitting a pull request, and are run weekly on the develop and main branches.

 To run all unit and regresison tests:
 ```